Visiting Key West from a Cruise?

-Local Tip: There’s perhaps no better place to soak up Key West’s charm than along the Historic Seaport where fishermen clean their catch and sailboat masts sway in the breeze.
-You can also try the new Key West Brewery for beers brewed onsite and a tasty bar menu.
+Local Tip: There’s perhaps no better place to see Key West’s charm than along the Historic Seaport where fishermen clean their catch and sailboat masts sway in the breeze.
+You can also try the new Waterfront Brewery for beers brewed onsite and a tasty bar menu.

 As we mentioned above, if you’re in the mood for a laid back tour of all the important island sites, consider the Conch Tour Train as an option.
 Their 90 minute tour takes you all through Key West while the conductor provides historical facts and commentary for guests on board.

 - Truman Little White House

 Local Tip: The Hemingway House property is still crawling with descendants of his beloved six-toed cat Snowball, opt for a tour with one of the property’s expert guides to get the most out of your visit.